raft-tech/TANF-app/tdrs-backend/keycloak/keycloak-operations.md

 ### Updating the Realm Export

 The realms are defined in `tdrs-backend/keycloak/realm-configs/`.
-Changes to clients, groups, IdP mappers, authentication flows, or token settings should be made in the environment-specific file you intend to deploy.
+Changes to clients, groups, IdP mappers, authentication flows, or token settings should be made in the environment-specific standard or admin file you intend to deploy.

 1. Make changes to the relevant file in `realm-configs/`
 2. Test locally: